-The primary objective of this plan in relation to the surfacing is to improve accessibility, ensuring the route can be used and enjoyed by as many people as possible throughout the year.
-It can allow people to use the route for local journeys such as travelling to work or to school.
-Sealed surfaces are the best way to achieve this as they can be used by pedestrians, runners, all cyclists, mobility scooters, wheelchairs and pushchairs.
+The Nickey Line should be made accessible to as many people as possible.
+Sealed surfaces are the best way to achieve this as they can be used by pedestrians, runners, all cyclists, wheelchairs and pushchairs.

-An aspiration of this plan therefore is to provide sealed surfacing along the entire length of the Nickey Line.
+There will be an aspiration to provide sealed surfacing along the entire length of the Nickey Line.
 This will be delivered as and when funding can be obtained and as such is likely to be upgraded in small sections at a time.
-Wherever feasible, the route will be upgraded to be in line with LTN1/20 cycle design guidance.

 Surfacing will predominantly be with tarmacadam.
-Evidence from other multi-user routes such as the Alban Way has shown this greatly increases access for users.
-Whilst the Nickey Line is rural for much of its length, it is also a route of industrial origin and transport is at the core of its heritage.
-Nevertheless, at particularly visually sensitive points, and where funding allows, a higher specification resin bound surface or tar and chip surface can be installed, such as that located within Harpenden.
-The higher usage currently observed in Harpenden is likely to reflect the stronger connections onto the route and the better condition of the surface.
+Evidence from the Alban Way has shown this greatly increases access for users.
+At particularly visually sensitive points, and where funding allows, a higher specification resin bound surface can be installed, such as that located within Harpenden.

 Tarmacadam surfacing is proposed within the Dacorum Borough Council section of the route.
-Surfacing from Maylands Business Park up to Cherry Tree Lane (within the St Albans section) was carried out in summer 2021.
+Plans for surfacing from Maylands Business Park up to Cherry Tree Lane (within the St Albans section) are currently being developed.
+Works are likely to commence in spring 2021.